RSiderits/Hot_Linker/README.md

 # Hot_Linker

-Creates an HTML that formats organisms from a Kraken Metagenomics Excel output file to NCBI Dashboard, then checks a hotlist of organisms against the main file.
+Creates an HTML that formats organisms from a Kraken Metagenomics Excel output file, to the organism's NCBI Dashboard, then checks a hotlist of organisms against the main file.

 This py script takes the excel file that reuslts from a kraken metagenomics anlysis.
 Insert "Thiomargarita magnifica" inot the kraken file to serve as a control for the cross reference to the hot-list.